kai687/sphinxawesome-theme/docs/how-to/use.md

 ```

 When using the `toctree` directive without the `:hidden:` option, insert a headline or
-provide a caption with the `:caption:` option for the list of links in the content area.
+provide a caption with the `:caption:` option.
 For example:

 ```{code-block} rst
 .. toctree::